glorion13/spacegame/README.md

 * Debugging tools (from inspector)
 * Entity size templates (number of tiles occupied by a unit)
 * Particle effect reacting to energy fluctuations
+* GUI for units (other than context menus) [backend structure only]
+* Grid to World and World to Grid transformation functions

 To do:
 --------------------

 - Controls - dragging control - have a look at Unity Trail Renderer for visualisation of path
+- Interactions between entities (e.g. gathering energy, attacking)
+- Collision & pathfinding
 - Game AI
-- Collision & pathfinding
+- Combat
 - Minimap - or zoom in zoom out
-- Energy gathering from nodes
+- Animations
 - Networking
 (optional) - Properly/Cleanly fix issue of prefab self instantiation